JKirchartz/jkirchartz.github.com/_drafts/unpublished-intellectual-property-law-and-the-thriving-fashion-industry.md

 This was the ideal of the Atomic age capitalism presided over by the Greatest Generation.
 Every year designers would produce everything from new toasters to cars, each pushing the boundaries of product design.
-Futuristic radios that looked as well suited on a space-ship as they did next to a sleak console hi-fi system.
+Futuristic radios that looked as well suited on a space-ship as they did next to a sleek console hi-fi system.
 The designs and implementations varied wildly as new technologies and cultural whims were discovered.
 Everything changed just as much as it stayed the same.
 Sure there was progress, but technological innovation is a lot slower than artistic innovation, illusory progress drives the sales, much like we're seeing with android &amp; iOS's UI updates.

 Consider this, there's only 12 notes in the western musical scale, yet everything from Mozart to the Beatles to Method Man can be found within.
-Each of these musical examples builds upon the past to progress into the future of music; and again this gets old quick, expecially if you listen to the [top 40](http://www.billboard.com/charts/pop-songs).
+Each of these musical examples builds upon the past to progress into the future of music; and again this gets old quick, especially if you listen to the [top 40](http://www.billboard.com/charts/pop-songs).
-(How old is that "Whip/Nae Nae" song, or "Thrift Shop"? that was SO long ago!)
+(How old is that "Whip/Nae Nae" song, or "Thrift Shop"?
+That was SO long ago!)
-Copyright in music, however, is applied to the performance and the music notation seperately.
+Copyright in music, however, is applied to the performance and the music notation separately.
 This allows musicians to profit from their work, but has kept other artists from profiting from creative reuse in remixes, mashups, samples, and other transformative uses.

-Currently though in the tech industry patents aren't generally used for diseminating information, but to protect it from competition.
+Currently though in the tech industry patents aren't generally used for disseminating information, but to protect it from competition.
 [As Apple did in it's cases against Samsung](http://news.cnet.com/8301-13579_3-57423627-37/apple-v-samsung-50-suits-10-countries-and-counting/).
-Apple tried to litigate away competition, and prevent their competetors product from going to market by filing injuntions against Samsung.
+Apple tried to litigate away competition, and prevent their competitors product from going to market by filing injunctions against Samsung.
 Apple's [not the only one](http://www.techdirt.com/blog/?tag=patent+war) tied up in this Google, Motorola, RIM, pretty much the entire smartphone market has been in court over some patent.
 But there are even more subversive agents in the IP law game, [Patent Trolls](http://www.techdirt.com/blog/?tag=patent+troll).
 All Patent Trolls do is use patents to try to sue their way into tech wealth.
 Some have purchased or filed overly-broad patents and made claims that they [own podcasting](http://www.techdirt.com/articles/20130206/07215421891/patent-troll-says-it-owns-podcasting-sues-adam-carolla-howstuffworks.shtml)